apache/skywalking/docs/en/setup/backend/backend-storage.md

     concurrentRequests: ${SW_STORAGE_ES_CONCURRENT_REQUESTS:2} # the number of concurrent requests
     advanced: ${SW_STORAGE_ES_ADVANCED:""}
 ```
+- File at `trustStorePath` is being monitored, once it is changed, the ElasticSearch client will do reconnecting.
+- `trustStorePass` could be changed on the runtime through [**Secrets Management File Of ElasticSearch Authentication**](#secrets-management-file-of-elasticsearch-authentication).

 ### Data TTL
 TTL in ElasticSearch overrides the settings of core, read [ElasticSearch section in TTL document](ttl.md#elasticsearch-6-storage-ttl)